 Be careful when filling in a profile that asks for your name and address, you don't know what the company will do with your information

 Chat rooms can be fun but ensure you access them with your parent's involvement

-Only post pictures of yourself without your parents’ permission to ensure that you are posting something appropriate
+Only post pictures of yourself with your parents’ permission to ensure that you are posting something appropriate

 Be aware that downloading or installing anything on your computer can be a risk, you should ask your parents first